movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 reserve are in place.
 Delayed metadata-reference ownership and merging are in place, along with skinny-metadata extent-tree materialization and commit-time block-group accounting.
 Delayed implicit data references, ordered sector writes, and durable superblock publication are in place.
-Exercise the mutation paths with a small in-kernel test harness as they gain callers, but keep the public filesystem read-only.

 ### 3. B-tree writer